chuzksy-codeactive/udacity-webapp/WRITEUP.md

 ### Analyze, choose, and justify the appropriate resource option for deploying the app.

+#### For Virtual Machine
+- Deploying to VMs for a lightweight project like this will be more time consuming
+- It is also more expensive than App Service

+#### For App Service
+- This is more suited for hosting lightweight web application
+- Allows developers to focus on the application
+- Easy integration of Continous deployment using Github
+- It is very cheap, because I will used the free Dev/Test for deployment

-*For **both** a VM or App Service solution for the CMS app:*
+#### The appropriate solution for deploying the app
-- *Analyze costs, scalability, availability, and workflow*
-- *Choose the appropriate solution (VM or App Service) for deploying the app*
+- App Service is the appropriate solution for deploying the app

-- *Justify your choice*
+#### Reasons
+- The app is a lightweight web application
+- It is cheaper that VM.
+I used the free tier to deploy (Dev/Test)
+- Very high availabilty, auto-scaling and support both Linux and Window environments

 ### Assess app changes that would change your decision.

-*Detail how the app and any other needs would have to change for you to change your decision in the last section.*
+- Only if many more features are added or demand changes in a way that requires vertical scaling